-What You Can Expect From Us
+What You Can Expect from Us

 BE AVAILABLE We are here to help you and your classmates in your choice to succeed.
 Visiting us in person is typically more effective than email for clearing up questions.
 If our office hours absolutely cannot work for you, respectfully email us a few time and day options to make an appointment.
+Because of our class size, there may be limits on the number of appointments possible.

-POST SOME MATERIALS ONLINE PowerPoint slides and handouts will be available after class on our course Connect site.
+POST SOME MATERIALS ONLINE PowerPoint slides and handouts will be available after class on our course Canvas site.
 Learning Objectives will be available there before class.
-Slides cannot be posted before class because they will undermine clicker questions.
+Slides cannot be posted before class because they will undermine iClicker questions and reduce by ability to be responsive to what happens in class.
 Moreover, data shows that having notes in advance rather than after class does not influence performance (Babb & Ross, 2009).

-CONSIDER RE-GRADE REQUESTS If you feel very strongly that a question on any exam or your paper was graded unfairly, you may submit the appropriate Re-Grade Request Form available on Connect.
-To qualify, you must submit the form to me (Dr. Rawn) within 2 weeks of the date grades were posted on Connect.
-I will consider your request carefully and will respond via email within approximately one week of receiving it.
+CONSIDER RE-GRADE REQUESTS If you feel very strongly that a question on any test or your paper was graded unfairly, you may submit the Re-Grade Request Form.
+To qualify, you must submit the form within 2 weeks of the date grades were posted on Canvas.
+I will consider your request carefully and will respond via email as soon as possible.
 Re-grading may result in an increase or decrease.
 That re-grade is final.